 If you can provide useful content to people the first time, you increase the likelihood of them coming to you a second time.
 By ranking for a featured snippet, not only are you attracting more views and traffic to your content, you’re also building authority for your brand.

 How to Optimize Your Blog Post For Featured Snippets

 1. Are You Already Ranking On Page 1?

 If you’ve been creating quality content for some time and know how to optimize it, chances are you’re ranking on Page 1 of Google.
-And if your content is really good, you just might be occupying a place in Positions 1 to 5.
-However, as we’ve learned, ranking on position 1 is still no guarantee for appearing in featured snippets.
+And if your content is really good, you just might be occupying a place in Positions 2 to 5.

-Because you’ve already done the difficult work of reaching the first page, you are in prime position to get to Position 0.
-In fact, the higher you’re already ranking on page one (between Positions 1 and 5), the better your chances.
-Check out this video by Ignite Visibility that walks you through the process of finding snippet opportunities
+Because you’ve already done the difficult work of reaching the first page, you are in prime position to get a featured snippet.
+In fact, the higher you’re already ranking on page one (between Positions 2 and 5), the better your chances.

-By simply optimizing the code for your page and improving the structure of your content, you can easily jump to Position 0 in a matter of weeks.
-Hubspot did it to capture multiple new Position 0 spots where they had previously been ranking in Positions 1 to 3 (but not on Position 0).
+By simply optimizing the code for your page and improving the structure of your content, you can easily jump to a featured snippet in a matter of weeks.
+Hubspot did it to capture multiple new FS spots where they had previously been ranking in Positions 2 to 5 (but not for a FS).

 Keep reading to figure out how optimize your code and get featured.

 By cleaning up your HTML, you make it easier for Google to crawl through your page and help it capture information you want to display in snippets.
 You don’ want to confuse Google about the topic of your content, nor do you want to display your content in a way that’s distracting for users.

 How do you clean up your code?